 Doing this has helped us keep better track of our spending because we can physically see how much money we have left.

-I had never been a big coffee drinker, but when I was working part time as a preschool teacher, suddenly I seemed to need an energy boost it the morning (what do ya know.)
+I had never been a big coffee drinker, but when I was working part-time as a preschool teacher, suddenly I seemed to need an energy boost in the morning (what do ya know.)
 Although I only worked twice a week, I found myself stopping by the gas station to get a $1.25 coffee to start my day.
-Eventually I caught on to how big of a money waste this was and decided to bite the bullet and buy a tiny $15 coffee maker.
+Eventually, I caught on to how big of a money waste this was and decided to bite the bullet and buy a tiny $15 coffee maker.

 Hey, if we’re going to get furniture off the side of the road for free, we may as well take advantage of some of the great Goodwill deals too!